microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.9.4 Response Extensions for Dynamic Columns

 Result descriptor functions (SQLNumResultCols, SQLDescribeCol, SQLColAttribute(s), SqlGetDescField/Rec) called before the first call to SQLFetch/SQLFetchScroll describe the known/fixed schema columns (i.e., those explicitly selected, or those defined in schema if \* is specified in the select list).
 After that, these functions reflect the columns discovered so far.
 The driver appends records to the IRD as the application reads data to describe dynamic columns not explicitly selected or defined in schema.
-Once discovered, a column is added to the IRD for the lifetime of the IRD (i.e., until the cursor is closed).
+Once discovered, a column is added to the IRD for the lifetime of the IRD.

 #### 3.9.4.1 Retrieving Dynamic Columns